DIAL-RPI/Spectral-Adversarial-Data-Augmentation/README.md

 ### Measure the sensitivity map of an ERM model

-Train an ERM model by
+Train and evaluate an ERM model by

 ```bash
 python ./AAAIcodeSubmissoin__model_sensitivity_map/train_ERM.py